Pan-pan

-The radiotelephony message PAN-PAN is the international standard urgency signal that someone aboard a boat, ship, aircraft, or other vehicle uses to declare that they need help and that the situation is urgent, but for the time being, does not pose an immediate danger to anyone's life or to the vessel itself.
+The radiotelephony message PAN-PAN is the international standard distress signal that someone aboard a boat, ship, aircraft, or other vehicle uses to declare that they need help and that the situation is urgent, but for the time being, does not pose an immediate danger to anyone's life or to the vessel itself.
 This is referred to as a state of "urgency".
-This is distinct from a mayday call (distress signal), which means that there is imminent danger to life or to the continued viability of the vessel itself.
+This is distinct from a mayday call, which means that there is imminent danger to life or to the continued viability of the vessel itself.
 Radioing "pan-pan" informs potential rescuers (including emergency services and other craft in the area) that an urgent problem exists, whereas "mayday" calls on them to drop all other activities and immediately begin a rescue.

 The Morse code signal "XXX", which has the same meaning that "pan-pan" does in radiotelephony, was first defined by the International Radiotelegraph Convention of 1927.

 Etymology

-As with "mayday" (from venez m'aider, "come help me"), the urgency signal pan-pan derives from French.
+As with "mayday" (from venez m'aider, "come help me"), the urgency signal pan-pan derives from the French language.
 In French, a panne /fr/ is a breakdown, such as a mechanical failure.
 In English, it is sometimes pronounced as /pɑːn/ PAHN and sometimes as /pæn/ PAN.

 A three-letter backronym, "possible assistance needed" or "pay attention now", derives from pan.
 Maritime and aeronautical radio communications courses use those as mnemonics to convey the important difference between mayday and pan-pan.